drupalwxt/wxt/README.md

 ## Important

-Drupal WxT for Drupal 8 is currently under active development and should not be considered to be stable and / or ready production use.
-Should you wish to run Drupal with the [WET-BOEW jQuery Framework][wet-boew] you are encouraged to leverage [Drupal WxT (D7)][drupal7] which is considered stable and has been extensively tested.
-Currently this project is in the alpha phase.
+Drupal WxT for Drupal 8 is currently under release candidate phase and now will provide an update path for all future releases.

 ## Important Links